Rules for the New Moon

 Visiblilty

-At the same time, although the visual sighting of a new moon’s crescent is not necessary for the definition of a “rebuilt” lunation, we happen to know that the crescent can be seen as early as 15.53 hours after a conjunction.29
+At the same time, although the visual sighting of a new moon’s crescent is not necessary to define a “rebuilt” lunation, we know that the crescent can be seen as early as 15.53 hours after a conjunction.29

 Any conjunction taking place during the daytime, on the other hand, comes too early to make the crescent visible that next night.
 No doubt, this general factor served as one of the bases for the developing Hasidic and Pharisaic views on requiring the visibility of the moon’s crescent.